ne1410s/CryptoStream/README.md

-# Crypt
+# CryptoStream
 ## Overview
-Crypt is a library of some crytographic functions and stream support.
+CryptoStream is a library that features some cryptographic functions and stream support.
+This includes base implementation of a "BlockStream" and a "CryptoBlockStream" implemented with gcm.

 ## Notes
 ### Commands